Eel Pie Island – London’s Only Inhabited Island

 Resident Artists Studios

-On the island, you’ll find all sorts of different types of artists, including cartoonists, fine artists, painters, potters, printmakers, Mosiac makers and sculptors.
+On the island, you’ll find all sorts of different types of artists, including cartoonists, fine artists, painters, potters, printmakers, mosaic makers and sculptors.

 There’s plenty of stuff on offer to buy, too, should you want to take a piece of the island away with you.
-Perhaps you could even commission your own piece of artwork or opt to take a lesson in sculpting or pottery.
+Perhaps you could commission your own artwork or take a lesson in sculpting or pottery.

 Lots of the studios are pretty cosy, and if you fancy missing the crowds, we recommend getting there early when it’s a bit quieter—it can get pretty rammed!